LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 The proxy datasource relies on the presence of the tenant-id and datastore-id information within the thread-local `FHIRRequestContext` information.
 In a simple configuration of the FHIR server that involves the use of the JDBC persistence layer implementation, the `FHIRRequestContext` information is obtained via request headers from the incoming REST API request.
 The tenant-id is obtained from the `X-FHIR-TENANT-ID` request header and the datastore-id is obtained from the `X-FHIR-DSID` request header<sup id="a3">[3](#f3)</sup>.

 #### 3.3.1.3 Supported databases
-##### 3.3.1.3.1 Embedded Derby (default)
+##### Embedded Derby (default)
-If you are using the `ibmcom/ibm-fhir-server` docker image, you can ask the entrypoint script to create (bootstrap) the database and the schema and tables during startup by setting the `DB_BOOTSTRAP` environment variable to `true`.
+If you are using the `ibmcom/ibm-fhir-server` docker image, you can ask the entrypoint script to create (bootstrap) the database and the schema and tables during startup by setting the `BOOTSTRAP_DB` environment variable to `true`.

 This database bootstrap step is only supported for Embedded Derby and will only bootstrap the default datastore of the default tenant (the default for requests with no tenant or datastore headers).
+Reminder:  the Embedded Derby support is designed to support simple getting started scenarios and is not recommended for production use.

 ```
 <server>